 When pressure builds up inside your stovetop espresso maker, coffee will need a little space to expand as it starts to get damp.

-4. Double check the outside rim for any spilt coffee grounds and clean if there is any.
+4. Double check the outside rim for any spilled coffee grounds and clean if there are any.

 5. Assemble the upper chamber, and make sure that it is secured tightly.

 6. Heat it on your stovetop, on low to medium heat for an enhanced flavor.
 Putting it on high heat may result in a bitter taste.

 7. Here are several ways to enjoy the finished product:

 - Espresso: If you want a strong, rich coffee, just pour the espresso into your cup and enjoy.

 - Latte: Pour a shot of espresso into a cup with three-quarters of hot milk.
 Viola, you have a latte!

 - Mocha: Fill three-quarters of you mug with hot milk and add a teaspoon of cocoa powder.
 Add espresso into this and you can already enjoy your mocha drink.